 - A 500-word essay describing the academic, social and spiritual qualities of your ideal university.
 Consider the following questions as you write your essay (though you should not answer each of these questions in a mechanical manner): What does your ideal university “look like” and “feel like”?
 What is its purpose?
 What is the role of teachers?
 Of students?
 Of the wider community?
 What is YOUR role?
 The Admissions Committee is looking for substance and creativity in your responses.
 This essay is a way to let the Admissions Committee know “who you are.”
 This theme should be word-processed and double-spaced.

-Once all of the above items are received, the successful candidate will be notified within two weeks of their approval by the Honors Program Advisory Committee.
+Once all of the above items are received, students will be notified of their status by their Admission Counselor.